nataliepina/Development-Resources/README.md

 # Development Resources
-A collection of free dev resources.
+A collection of helpful and free dev resources.

 ### Accessibility